knac020/elastic-search/README.md

 > curl -L -O https://raw.githubusercontent.com/elastic/beats/6.1/deploy/kubernetes/filebeat-kubernetes.yaml

-Once the file is downloaded, open the file using vi command in the terminal and make the required chnages filebeat-kubernetes.yaml file.
+Once the file is downloaded, open the file using vi command in the terminal and make the required changes filebeat-kubernetes.yaml file.
 Enter your corresponding credentials provided when creating the cloud.

  `- name: ELASTICSEARCH_HOST
     value: //find the host address from the elastic cloud console